 10. The Gardener by Sarah Stewart, illustrations by David Small

 It’s the Great Depression and Lydia Grace Finch is sent to live with her uncle in the city.
 Times are tough and his bakery is barely making it.
-She misses her family back on the farm but has found a way to stay connected though the seeds that she packed.
+She misses her family back on the farm but has found a way to stay connected through the seeds that she packed.
 Little by little, Lydia’s plants transform the bakery and business starts to pick up.
 She has a special surprise for her uncle on the roof, a garden oasis.
 It will be a reminder of her for him since she’s able to return home.
 This is one of my favorite picture books of all time. [picture book, ages 4 and up]

 9. The Curious Garden by Peter Brown